arsium/EagleMonitorRAT/README.md

 * Dark theme in construction
 * Need to improve & finish logs system
 * No more options will be added to the builder.
 If you want more, you will have to do it yourself.
-* If you want to build it, please use only release mode.
-I configure it to make plugin directly put next to Eagle Monitor.
+* If you want to build the solution, please use only release mode.
+I configured it to directly build next to Eagle Monitor.

 Preview :